lucianopereira86/Quasar-Dynamic-Resume/README.md

 ### Portfolio

 It's shown by the "Portfolio" button and is composed by two tabs: GitHub and Articles.
-In the "GitHub" tab, the owner's "Sourcerer.io" profile link can be shared above the list of repositories which is downloaded in real time, showing their title, URL and description.
+In the "GitHub" tab, the owner's "Sourcerer.io" profile link can be shared above the list of repositories downloaded in real time.

 ![quasar09_1](/docs/quasar09_1.JPG)